 How to diagnose diabetes?

-(BUN), thyroid function tests, lipid profile, cardiac risk markers, electrolyte levels. - Eye exam
+(BUN), thyroid function test, lipid profile, cardiac risk markers, electrolyte levels.

 - Ultrasound (kidney health)